-The following states were included in monitoring programs: Bahia, Tocantins, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Rodonia, Santa Catarina, Mato Grosso, Mato Grosso do Sul, Maranhao.
+The following states were included in monitoring programs: Bahia, Tocantins, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Rodonia, Santa Catarina, Mato Grosso, Mato Grosso do Sul and Maranhao.

-The evaluation of target spot control in the field showed that even under high C-N75S-mutation frequencies, SDHIs continue to contribute to disease control and are valuable partners for resistance management.
+The evaluation of target spot control in the field showed that even under high C-N75Smutation frequencies, SDHIs continue to contribute to disease control and are valuable partners for resistance management.

-The majority of analyzed populations in Brasil in 2022/23 carry the C-N75S mutation at high frequency and the mutation B-H278Y was observed at low frequencies.
-Other mutations have been detected in single isolates, including sdh B-H278R, B-I280V and the newly detected mutation D-V152I.
+The majority of analyzed populations in Brasil in 2023/24 carry the C-N75S mutation at high frequency and the mutation B-H278Y was observed at low frequencies as in the previous season.
+Other mutations have been detected in the past in single isolates, including sdh B-H278R, B-I280V and the newly detected mutation D-V152I.
+Historical background: